-- engaging with the investigation, and
+- Cooperate with Investigation, and

 For example, the FEHA only covers the following employers: